Diagramming

 1. Clicking the 🔎 icon at the top-left of an object in a diagram.
 A numeric indicator will show how many objects are nested within the object.
 If there are no nested objects, a blank diagram will be created at a lower level when you click on it.

-2. Selecting a diagram from the object dropdown at the top-level nav.
+2. Selecting a diagram from the Diagram Tab.

-3. Selecting a diagram from the diagrams list from the right-hand objects details panel.
+3. Selecting a diagram from the Belong To Tab.

 You can select a custom landing point for your zoom action, based on the diagram you're in when you zoom.
 This helps to keep context when lower diagrams are focused on the same concepts higher up.
 This will only change the zoom behaviour of an object for the current diagram you're in.